Updated April 27, 2018

 Some massage therapists might disagree with this.
 It has been a long-standing tradition in the massage world to give the client water after the session, and some therapists just aren’t willing to let go of this.
 Massage will not detoxify your body, and to be totally honest, if you have so much “waste” built up in your body that your organs can’t eliminate themselves, then you should be seeing a doctor, not a massage therapist.

-That being said, I was completely caught off guard the first time I learned that massage did not release toxins.
+That being said, I was completely caught off guard the first time I learned that this was a myth.
 I felt like I had lied to my clients for years, and as though my routine had been disrupted.
 In the end, I decided that I was still going to provide my clients with a cup of water after the massage was over.
 We as massage therapists are wellness workers, and we are a part of our clients’ health and wellness routines.
 Often times, part of our job is encouraging our clients to live a healthier life in order to help themselves in between massage sessions.
 Of course, I do not recite the age-old myths about flushing toxins.
 Instead, I express the importance water has in keeping the tissues of your body healthy.
 This is absolutely true!
 Up to 60% of an adult human body is composed of water.
 When dehydrated, your cells shrivel and are not as plump and pliable.
 Besides this, dehydration can cause headaches, which is a common reason people seek massage therapy services.

 Long story short (too late!), water is an important part of your diet.
 It keeps your body in proper working order, gives your skin a healthy glow, and makes you feel good.
 However, it is not needed to eliminate waste products or toxins from your system.
 Your body is a figurative machine, and the things it can do are totally amazing!